rvalenciano/randyurl/README.md

 * Merge PR to dev.
 * Any sensitive data added (API_KEY, OAUTH_TOKEN, PASSWORDS) add them to the .env and .env.example (without values) to avoid having sensitive data in our source code.
 * Create PR from dev to master.
+* If you change swagger documentation, run `bin/rails swagger:docs`

 ### Security